-Plagiarism or cheating of any kind, including taking pictures of a quiz or a test or the answers, will result in an F in the course.
+\Plagiarism, collusion, or cheating of any kind, including taking pictures of a quiz or a test or the answers, will result in an F in the course.
 Student Code of Conduct Policy:

 Any successful learning experience requires mutual respect on the part of the student and the instructor.
 Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
 Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.

-Disability Statement:

-Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Disability Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Lubbock Centers (located at the Lubbock Downtown Center) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.
+Title IX Pregnancy Accommodations Statement:

-Nondiscrimination Policy:

-The instructor will do his or her best not to discriminate on the basis of age, color, disability, ethnic background, gender, national origin, race, religion, sexual orientation, or veteran status.

-Diversity Statement:

-In this class, the instructor will endeavor to establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
-Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all participants to learn about others, about the larger world, and about themselves.

-Paper Standards: Papers not abiding by the following standards will not be accepted.

-Font: use Courier New #12 only

-Spacing: double space throughout the paper, (even in heading)

-Margins: have a one inch margin all around the page

-Class Rules

-Violating a class rule at any time can result in a student's being expelled from class with an F.

-Students will be dropped with an F if they:
+If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Health and Wellness Center.
+Once approved, notification will be sent to the student and instructors.
+It is the student's responsibility to work with the instructor to arrange accommodations.
+Contact: the Health and Wellness Center at 806-716-2529 or email dburleson@southplainscollege.edu Nondiscrimination Policy: South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College, 1401 College Avenue, Box 5, Levelland, TX 79336.
+Phone number 806-716-2360.
+Diversity Statement: In this class, the teacher will establish and support an environment that values and nurtures individual and group difference and encourages engagement and interaction.
+Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
+By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be. \Paper Standards: Papers not abiding by the following standards will not be accepted. \Font: use Courier New #12 only \Spacing: double space throughout the paper, (even in heading) \Margins: have a one inch margin all around the page Class Rules \Violating a class rule at any time can result in a student's being expelled from class with an F. \Students will be dropped with an F if they:

-Create a hostile working and learning environment by disturbing the class; this could be by slamming books, muttering under their breath, yelling, or otherwise demonstrating abusive behavior, like raising their voices, calling me or their classmates derogatory names, making threats, etc.

-Use obscenity, crudeness, or rudeness when addressing me or their classmates.

-Take pictures of example papers, quiz answers, or test answers.

-Hoods, Ear Buds, and Earphones may not be worn in class.
+\Create a hostile working and learning environment by disturbing the class; this could be by slamming books, muttering under their breath, yelling, or otherwise demonstrating abusive behavior, like raising their voices, calling me or their classmates derogatory names, making threats, etc. \Use obscenity, crudeness, or rudeness when addressing me or their classmates. \Take pictures of example papers, quiz answers, or test answers. \Hoods, Ear Buds, and Earphones may not be worn in class.

-Example Papers:
+\Example Papers: